 Create Clear Titration Guidelines for Dose Escalation

-- Develop clinic-specific titration protocols: Adapt manufacturer guidelines into clinic-specific protocols that can be consistently applied by all providers.
+- Develop clinic-specific titration protocols: Adapt manufacturer guidelines from approved product prescribing information into clinic-specific protocols that can be consistently applied by all providers.

 - Implement slow titration for sensitive patients: Create alternative titration schedules for elderly patients or those at higher risk for side effects.